-Show windows 10 Build number on Desktop
+Show Windows 10 Build number on Desktop

 If you would like to show the windows version and build no on your desktop.
-You can tweak windows registry to do that.
+You can tweak the windows registry to do that.

 I hope after reading this post you can easily find out your installed windows 10 version Editon and build no details.
-Still, have any query, suggestion feel free to discuss in comments below. also, read Fix a Boot Configuration Data File is Missing Error 0xc0000034
+Still, have any queries, suggestion feel free to discuss in the comments below.

 - Complete Review on Microsoft Windows 10 Operating system